Eliot-Roxbergh/notes_pinephone/README.md

 # Security

-Pinephone has hw switches to disable mic / headphones / camera 1 / camera 2 / wifi / cellular modem.
+Pinephone has hw switches to disable mic / camera 1 / camera 2 / wifi+BT / cellular modem and to enable UART (headphones).

+(Is having UART exposed a security issue?)

-Note that, in general, stock Linux does not have the same application sandboxing as e.g. Android.
+Note that, stock Linux does not have the same application sandboxing/permissions as e.g. Android and Apple.
+This is quite risky!
+Users themselves need to set this up preferably (/w e.g. SELinux, AppArmor).

-If you have the pin code, you're root... ops!
+By default you're root.
+Don't install random stuff with sudo!
+And thus, if someone have the pin code, they're root... ops!

 "_USB-OTG is very permissive .
 The MTP service currently has no security whatsoever; if the phone is plugged into a computer, even with disk encryption, the computer will have full R/W access to your /home dir, and full read access to /.
 See Services on how to disable and enable only when needed._" [2].